pandysong/gj_issue_test/README.md

 Sometimes I would like to build on binary only as the source code may contains a lot of other similar code (for example a lot of driver share the same API).

+This document describe how to reproduce the [issue](https://github.com/fcamel/gj/issues/11)

 ## compile a.c

 ```